ujjwalkumar1212/Project-Charter-Group-D/index.md

 ## Stories by Role

-For each role, provide a numbered list of stories in the form "As a [user role], I want [some goal] so that [reason]".

 Administrator Perspective
 As a admin, I would like this application to generate the required code without fail as user should get through that easily